fbpx

 It takes 8-10 days after death for the body to turn green to red as the blood decomposes and the organs in the tummy accumulate gas.

-After that nails and teeth fall out and the body starts to liquify after 1 month.
+After that nails and teeth fall out and the body starts to liquefy after 1 month.

 I know, gross, but stay with me.

-I believe it took 3 days because if it took less than that, Jesus’ organs wouldn’t have been decomposed and thus defeat the purpose of Him resurrecting from the dead, because He wouldn’t have been considered as dead.
+I believe it took 3 days because if it took less than that, Jesus’ organs wouldn’t have been decomposed and thus defeat the purpose of Him resurrecting from the dead because He wouldn’t have been considered dead.

 So, overall, I believe 3 was the perfect number because if not the purpose of His blood and the resurrection would have been nullified.